9 Easy and Effective Low Impact Workouts for Beginners

 4. Elliptical Cardio

-The elliptical is one of the most popular pieces of gym equipment both for public and private use and for good reason!
-Elliptical trainers can help you blast away calories while also providing a great upper body workout (those moving handles aren’t just to hold on to).
-By pushing and pulling (or, pumping) the handles along with the speed of your legs, you are getting a complete total body workout along with your cardio session.
+The elliptical is one of the most popular pieces of gym equipment for public and private use, and for good reason!
+Elliptical trainers can help you blast away calories while providing a great upper body workout (those moving handles aren’t just to hold on to).
+By pushing and pulling (or pumping) the handles along with the speed of your legs, you get a complete total body workout and cardio session.

 Low impact cardio machines-elliptical-man working out